AdobeDocs/campaign-standard.en/help/integrating/using/configure-microsoft-dynamics-365-for-campaign-integration.md

 >[!NOTE]
 >
 >If at any time you wish to deactivate these processes, you can do so in this **[!UICONTROL Processes]** screen.

-Once this configuration is done, you can set up Unifi configuration.
-For more on this, refer to this [page](../../integrating/using/working-with-campaign-standard-and-microsoft-dynamics-365.md).

 **Related topics**